 Light: Sun to part shade

 Soil: Very well-draining.
-Potting soil amended with additional grit and pumice or perlite.
+Potting soil amended with pumice or perlite and grit.

 Water: Regular watering during the summer and barely to none during the winter.